 Is this something you plan on using only internally or do you plan on putting it on the internet for the world to see?
-This is very important point, because it effects what should be done production wise when it comes to cameras, audio, lighting, etc.
+This is a very important point, because it effects what should be done production-wise when it comes to cameras, audio, lighting, etc.

 Below are some of the resources involved in a video production and the important things you need to know about them (especially if you are producing something by yourself).

 In most cases, one camera should be sufficient.
 Camera equipment can be rented from Media Services.
 Here are some other tips to keep in mind: